sudo-bmitch/presentations/README.md

 included when possible.
 For the slides with a live terminal, use "W" and "E" to pause/play the recording.

+Note: if you have cloned the repo locally, and are viewing the presentations by double clicking the html files, some embedded content may not display.
+There are several possible solutions:

+1. View the content online, everything should be available from the links to GitHub pages.
+2. If you have docker, run `local/run-nginx.sh` to start a web server on port 5080.
+3. For Firefox, go to `about:config` and try setting `privacy.file_unique_origin` to `false`.
+See [CVE-2019-11730](https://www.mozilla.org/en-US/security/advisories/mfsa2019-21/#CVE-2019-11730) for more details.

 ## Docker Intro

 Covering containers, images, networks, volumes, security, and building images.